 Analysts say Beijing must recalibrate its tax, consumer rights protection and social security policies to entice more consumer spending.
 Otherwise, Xi’s new strategy may not keep the economy ticking along.

 Observers have also warned of a prolonged lag between the rollout of policies and the boost they may deliver.
 They say 2020’s full-year data should serve as a more reliable gauge of the health of consumption and the economy.
-China Business News reported that Beijing had scrapped economic and consumption growth targets in its appraisal of local cadres’ performance.
+The China Business News reported that Beijing had scrapped this year’s economic and consumption growth targets in its appraisal of local cadres’ performance.